cmur2/python-veml6070/README.md

 ## Usage

-Consult the data sheet and see [demo.py](demo.py) for clues how to use this library.
+Consult the [datasheet](https://www.vishay.com/docs/84277/veml6070.pdf), the [application notes](https://www.vishay.com/docs/84310/designingveml6070.pdf) and see [demo.py](demo.py) for clues how to use this library.

 Not all functions of the chip are supported, especially not the interrupt handling since I had no use for this.
 Please send pull requests for improvements and bug fixes!